mlai19/Health-Insurance-ML-Project/README.md

 - Perform preprocessing, including handling missing values and encoding categorical data
 - Analyze variable distributions and correlations with claims
 - Engineer new features to improve prediction accuracy
-- Train models such as Logistic Regression, Random Forest, and Gradient Boosting
+- Train models such as Random Forest
 - Evaluate results with accuracy, precision, recall, and F1-score

 Project Structure